-Freediving in Bali – Guide & Tips on when and where to go
+Freediving in Bali – Guide & Tips on When and Where to Go

-Best time to go freediving in Bali
+Best Time to Go Freediving in Bali

 Jemeluk Bay – Amed

-Freediving in Amed is possible at several places in this little village since there are many beaches with easy water access along the coast, but definitely the Jemeluk Bay area offers the most ideal conditions (and this is where most Bali freediving schools are operating).
-Beginners will certainly enjoy discovering the middle part of the bay where a shallow reef runs and even an underwater post office can be found, while advanced freedivers should head to the left corner where some underwater status are submerged.
+Freediving in Amed is possible at several places in this little village since there are many beaches with easy water access along the coast, but definitely, the Jemeluk Bay area offers the most ideal conditions (and this is where most Bali freediving schools are operating).
+Beginners will certainly enjoy discovering the middle part of the bay where a shallow reef runs and even an underwater post office can be found, while advanced freedivers should head to the left corner where some underwater statues are submerged.

 USAT Liberty Wreck – Tulamben